Mind Viruses and Meme AIDS

 …worst of all, they are not even our own base urges; which might at least be fun!

 ** Of the Ten Commandments, numbers 1–4 can be seen as error correction to ensure high fidelity transmission of the payload, described in commandments 5–10.

 *** Virulent pathogens typically become less harmful as they evolve.
-Virility is deselected because infected hosts who live longer can usually spread an infection further.
+Virility is deselected because infected hosts who live longer can usually spread infection further.